DUI Car Insurance in New York

 HOW LONG DOES A DUI AFFECT CAR INSURANCE IN NEW YORK

-In New York, a DUI stays on your driving record for up to 10 years, but most insurers focus on violations from the past three to five years when calculating rates.
-While many insurers ease rates after three years of clean driving, some may factor in a DUI for the full 10-year period.
+In New York, a DUI stays on your record for up to 10 years.
+Still, most insurers focus on violations from the past three to five years when setting rates.
+Many companies lower premiums after three years of safe driving, but some still factor in a DUI for the full 10-year period.

 Additional Costs to Consider When Having a DUI in New York